If you’re new to herbal medicine, you may be wondering what you need to set up your home apothecary.

 Another especially useful herbal remedy is herbal honey.

-I keep a pint-sized mason jar of lemon ginger honey in the fridge year-round.
+I keep a pint-sized mason jar of lemon ginger honey in the fridge year-round for flu season and digestive system support.

 It’s perfect for soothing sore throats or upset tummies, or simply adding to hot water for a simple, delicious tea!